Adversarial Attacks on Linear Contextual Bandits: Experiments

 \subsection{Attacks on Contexts}

-We now illustrate the setting of Sec.~\ref{sec:attack_all_context}.
-We test the performance of \linucb, \lints and \epsgreedy with the same parameters as in the previous experiments.
-Yet since the variance is much smaller in this case, we generate a random problem and run $20$ simulations for each algorithm \changebr{and each attack type}.
-The target arm is chosen to minimize the average expected reward over all contexts and we use the exact lower-bound on the reward for this target arm as $\nu$.
-In addition, we also test the performance of an attack where the contexts are multiplied by $5$ compared to the attack in Sec.~\ref{sec:attack_all_context} but \changebr{where the attacker is only allowed to attack } $20\%$ of the time.
-The rest of the time the attacker does not modify the context.
-We \changebr{call} this attack as CC$20$.
+\changee{We now illustrate the effectiveness of the attack in Alg.~\ref{alg:context_attack_protocol}.
+We study the behavior of attacked \linucb, \lints, \epsgreedy with different size of target arms set ($|A^{\dagger}|/K\in \{ 0.3, 0.6, 0.9\}$ with $K$ the total number of arms).} We test the performance of \linucb with the same parameters as in the previous experiments.
+Yet since the variance is much smaller in this case, we generate a random problem and run $20$ simulations for each algorithm. \changee{The target arms are chosen randomly and we use the exact lower-bound on the reward of those arms to compute $\nu$.\cmmnt{In addition, to measure the robustness of random exploration algorithm like \lints and \epsgreedy we use an unbounded attack on the context}}

-Table.~\ref{table:success_rate} shows the percentage of times the target arm $a^{\dagger}$ has been selected by the attacked algorithm\changebr{.
-We} see that, as expected, CC \linucb reaches a ratio of almost $1$, meaning the target arms is indeed selected a linear number of times.
+Table~\ref{table:success_rate} (Left) shows the percentage of times \changee{an arm in $A^{\dagger}$, for $|A^{\dagger}| = 0.3K$}, has been selected by the attacked algorithm\changebr{.
+We} see that, as expected, CC \linucb reaches a ratio of almost $1$, meaning the target arms are indeed pulled a linear number of times.
 A more surprising result (at least not covered by the theory) is that \epsgreedy exhibits the same behavior. \changebr{Similarly to \lints, \epsgreedy exhibits some randomness in the action selection process.
-It can cause $a^{\dagger}$ to be chosen when the context is attacked and interfere with the principle of the attack.} We suspect that is what happens for \lints.
-Fig.~\ref{fig:costs_all_context} shows the total cost of the attacks for the attacked algorithms (except for \lints, for which the cost is linear).
-Although the theory only covers the case when the attacker is able to attack at any time step, the CC20 attack reaches almost the same success rate \changebr{as CC for \linucb and \epsgreedy}.
+It can cause an arm $a^{\dagger}\in A^{\dagger}$ to be chosen when the context is attacked and interfere with the principle of the attack.} We suspect that is what happens for \lints.
+Fig.~\ref{fig:costs_plot} (Bottom) shows the total cost of the attacks for the attacked algorithms \cmmnt{(except for \lints, for which the cost is linear)}. \changee{Despite the fact that the estimate of $\theta_{a^\dagger}$ can be polluted by attacked samples, it seems that \lints can still pick up $a^{\dagger}$ as being optimal for some dataset like MovieLens and Jester but not on the simulated dataset.}